French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Cultural Fusion on the Italian Border

-Menton is famous for its lemons, and they’re not just for decoration!
-These aren’t your average lemons; they’re a unique variety with a milder flavor, so much so that people eat the white pith.
-You’ll find them in local dishes, drinks, and even in the town’s annual Lemon Festival held every February.
+Menton is kind of famous for its lemons, and honestly they’re not there only for decoration or anything like that.
+These lemons aren’t your everyday sort, they’re a special variety, with a softer, gentler flavor so much so that people actually eat the white pith too, which sounds a bit strange at first.
+You can spot them in neighborhood dishes, in drinks, even in the town’s yearly Lemon Festival; it happens every February, without fail.
 It’s a big deal here, and you can taste that citrusy goodness in so many things.

 Affordable Seaside Charm